10 Things To Consider Before You Hit Retirement

-A person may own multiple properties and be worth millions of Ringgit, but he or she may not be able to even afford lunch!
-In finance, two terms arise: solvency is the ability to meet its long-term ( more than two years) financial obligations, and liquidity is the ability to meet short-term (less than two years) obligations by converting assets quickly into cash.
+A person may own multiple properties and be worth millions of ringgit, but he or she may not be able to even afford lunch!
+In finance, two terms arise: solvency is the ability to meet long-term (more than two years) financial obligations, and liquidity is the ability to meet short-term (less than two years) obligations by converting assets quickly into cash.

 5. Create or update your will

 To prevent your family from exploding into those family feuds infamously depicted in Hong Kong soap operas, updating your will (or creating one if you don’t have one yet) is essential.
 Jokes aside, it is important to have estate planning so that you can be assured that your family is being taken care off in the manner of your preference.

 Having a will doesn’t just ensure your hard-earned assets are distributed properly and rightfully, according to your wishes – it also helps your family go through the process quicker and with greater ease.
 Remember, avoid hassles by having different wills for assets in different countries and jurisdictions.

 6. Review your investment portfolio

 As you retire, you would require a substantial steady stream of income to replace your previous conventional income that takes care of your daily expenses and other obligations.

 As a result, your capacity or holding power of your investment is limited.
 Perhaps toning down your investment appetite from aggressive growth equities to more conservative and passive dividend-paying funds such as bonds or government securities might be a good idea.
 Reviewing your risk tolerance is essential to sustain good cash flow and preserve your assets.